 As a startup, you want to make use of analytics to improve your SEO growth.
 With Google Analytics, you’ll be able to find valuable insights and come up with new SEO strategies.

 For example, one of your best content is having a high bounce rate.
 Analyze the page.
 Find out why people are leaving the page without visiting other relevant pages on your site.
 Are you getting a large number of visitors from Singapore?
 Start creating content geared towards visitors from Singapore.

 Analytics also reveals what’s working and what’s not working with your SEO efforts.
-You’ll be able to learn fast and make necessary changes and make sure to prevent any mistakes to happen in the future.
+You’ll be able to learn fast make necessary changes and make sure to prevent any mistakes from happening in the future.